20 mins read

 On one side, quantity take off measurements are made “net in place,” which means they use the exact information from drawings to estimate items.
 In contrast, material takeoffs (MTO) are measured in gross quantities.

 On the other hand, the most significant difference between the two is that construction takeoffs are not always related to materials but to project work.
-Some measured items only involve labor-associated costs, such as hand troweling, measured using other methods.
-MTOs, on the flipside, only measure quantities of physical materials.
+Some measured items only involve labor-associated costs, such as hand troweling, which are measured using other methods.
+MTOs, on the other hand, only measure quantities of physical materials.

 No matter the scale of the project, an accurate QTO is critical for success.
 Without accurate takeoffs, multiple areas of budgeting and planning can fall short.
 But what are the tangible benefits that make this process so important today?
 Let’s explore them below.

-We already mentioned this point a few paragraphs ago, but it is arguably the biggest benefit of this process.
+We already mentioned this point a few paragraphs ago, but it is arguably the most significant benefit of this process.
 A well-thought-out quantity takeoff provides the foundation for accurate cost estimation and budgeting.
-By understanding exactly what work needs to be done and with how much material and labor, estimators can forecast costs and define a budget based on accurate information coming straight from project documentation.
-This will help avoid budget overruns in the future as you can leave enough room for unexpected expenses.
+By understanding exactly what work needs to be done and how much material and labor are required, estimators can forecast costs and define a budget based on accurate information from project documentation.
+This will help avoid budget overruns in the future, as you can leave enough room for unexpected expenses.

 Aside from the cost-estimating benefits mentioned above, the information provided by a construction quantity takeoff also enables accurate planning and scheduling of the different project works.
 This helps teams optimize their workflows and avoid downtime to ensure everything is completed within the expected timeline, significantly enhancing productivity in construction projects.

-In the construction industry’s competitive landscape, accurate quantity takeoff can provide a substantial competitive advantage over other contractors.
+In the construction industry’s competitive landscape, accurate quantity takeoff can provide a competitive advantage over other contractors.
 The more professional and accurate the takeoff, the more efficient and professional the contractor is, which can lead to winning more bids.
-The process of taking off quantities can be tedious, but examining it thoroughly can be the winning formula in the bidding process.
+Taking off quantities can be tedious but examining them thoroughly can be the winning formula during bidding.

 Top Quantity Takeoff Methods

-Owners, contractors, and subcontractors need to successfully perform a quantity takeoff to move forward with their jobs.
-There are two different methods to do so: manual and digital.
+Owners, contractors, and subcontractors must successfully perform a quantity takeoff to move forward with their jobs.
+There are two different methods: manual and digital.
 We will explore them in detail below.

 1. Manual Quantity Takeoff

-This is the traditional, older way of quantity taking off without software (aside from a little Excel).
-With this method, estimators reference the construction plans to measure and list all the required physical materials and labor.
+This is the traditional, older way of quantity take-off without software (aside from a little Excel).
+With this method, estimators reference the plans to measure and list all the required physical materials and labor.
 Then, they look at the plans and use various formulas and calculations to determine the exact quantity of each item.
 This information is then used to produce cost estimations later.

 While a manual QTO may seem straightforward at face value, these operations can be incredibly complex.
 There are many different equations, as well as many materials and small details to consider.
-Any errors here can result in either an overestimation or an underestimation, which can significantly impact the project and budget.
+Any errors here can result in either an overestimation or an underestimation, significantly impacting the project and budget.

 A longer list of “cons” is attached to this method.
-Doing a manual QTO opens the doors to human error.
+Doing a manual QTO opens the door to human error.
 No matter how skilled or experienced the estimator may be, there is always the possibility of inputting a wrong figure or making an incorrect judgment.
-Even the smallest incorrect details can have significant consequences later in the project.
+Even the most minor incorrect details can have significant consequences later in the project.
 Plus, the process is quite slow as everything needs to be done manually.
-Considering how fast the construction landscape is moving, taking the time to do this manually might not be a privilege teams can afford.
+Considering how fast projects move and change today, taking the time to do this manually might not be a privilege teams can afford.

 2. Digital Quantity Takeoff

-The pros of this method are quite clear.
+The pros of this method are pretty straightforward.
 Digital construction reduces the risk of error, minimizes wastage, and increases efficiency.
-Plus, it is significantly faster than manual methods thanks to automation and way more collaborative thanks to the accessibility provided by the cloud.
+Plus, it is significantly faster than manual methods, thanks to automation, and way more collaborative, thanks to the accessibility provided by the cloud.

 There are few cons, but a downside of this method is the need to scan massive drawings that must be made accessible to everyone.
 If not calculated correctly, this can affect the accuracy of the takeoff.